Timed Essay Exam

-- Bring your registration receipt and your copy of the reading set to the ballroom in the Campus Center.
+- Bring your copy of the reading set to the ballroom in the Campus Center.
 You may bring a hard copy of a dictionary (no electronic devices are allowed in the testing room).

 - When the exam begins, you will receive a sheet with two questions; you will answer one.
 You will have three hours to write your essay.
 This will give you enough time to choose the question you prefer, plan your essay, draft the essay, and edit your essay.
 You will probably not have time to re-copy your essay, but you will not need to if you follow the suggestions below.